Santa Clara, California: American period

 In 1851, Santa Clara College was established on the grounds of the original Mission.
 In 1852, Santa Clara was incorporated as a town; it became state-chartered by 1862.

 For the next century, the economy centered on agriculture since orchards and vegetables were thriving in the fertile soil.
 By the beginning of the 20th century, the population had reached 5,000 and stayed about the same for many years.

 In 1905, the first public high-altitude flights by humans were made over Santa Clara in gliders designed by John J. Montgomery.
 The semiconductor industry, which sprouted around 1960, changed the city and surrounding Valley of Heart's Delight; little of its agricultural past remains.

 Santa Clara's first medical hospital was built in 1963.
 This structure, on Kiely Boulevard, was replaced in 2007 with a new Kaiser Permanente medical center located on Lawrence Expressway at Homestead Road.

 Santa Clara was also home to a major mental health facility, Agnews State Hospital.
 According to the National Park Service, more than 100 persons were killed at this site in the 1906 earthquake.
 The site is the former home to Sun Microsystems and is listed in the National Register of Historic Places.

+Urban renewal policies of the 1950s and 1970s further accelerated downtown Santa Clara’s decline.
+In 1957, the city filed an application for federal urban renewal funds under the 1954 Housing Act, proposing what was called the “Franklin Facelift”—a plan to rehabilitate the downtown business district and reverse perceived blight.
+Initially framed as a preservation effort, the plan evolved into a sweeping redevelopment proposal that included demolition of historic buildings and reconfiguration of the street grid.

+In September 1961, the city council voted to knock down the eight-block grid of Downtown Santa Clara, in order to receive federal funding for urban renewal.
+Following the 1961 city council vote, a group of citizens filed lawsuit and challenged the scope of demolition and use of federal funds.
+The court limits redevelopment to original “facelift” funding, constraining broader plans.
+The city cleared the land but failed to rebuild the downtown, contributing to a decades-long vacuum.
+In 1965, the demolition of an eight-block grid (between Benton, Lafayette, Madison, Homestead) was completed.
+Historic buildings like the City Hall, Franck Building and Santa Clara Theater were razed.
+Only the two-block Franklin Mall is built to replace the demolished buildings, however most businesses do not return to the area due to high land costs Again in 1969, urban renewal continued with the Mission Revitalization Project, which demolished more homes in the area.

-In 1963, Santa Clara City Council voted to knock down the eight-block grid of Downtown Santa Clara, in order to receive federal funding for urban renewal.
-Since 2017, there has been a grassroots movement to rebuild Santa Clara's historic downtown.
+Since June 2016, a grassroots movement to rebuild Santa Clara's historic downtown was formed, called Reclaiming Our Downtown.